einstin88/tfip-assessment-3/README.md

 4. [.next()](#4-next)

+## Credits:
+1.
+2.

 ## 0. Purpose / Background

 We create Spring Boot applications with the Web & DevTools dependencies to act as a **Web Server with MVC design pattern**.
-The scope of the server is to listen to HTTP requests, process the requests (often involve validations) and return appropriate responses to the client.
+The scope of the server is to listen to HTTP requests, process the requests (often involving validations) and return appropriate responses to the client.

 Java is an OOP language.
-Therefore, in Spring, each class (i.e. your bean) _should be_ scoped to perform similar tasks.
-For example, @controller for routing, @service for business logic, @repository for querying data from DB, Model classes for storing form/DB data, etc..
+Therefore, in Spring, each class (i.e. your bean) _should contain only_ functions of similar nature.
+This will be explained in more details in the sub-sections of [Part 3](#3-implementations).
+For example, @controller for routing, @service for business logic, @repository for querying data from DB, Model classes for holding form/DB data, etc..

-It's the same reason as categorizing products in the supermarket lanes.
-With this approach, it will make your application much easier to debug during development because it'll be more instinctive to find the codes/functions that is generating the error.
+The same approach is taken when categorizing products in the supermarket lanes.
+Such organization will make your application much easier to debug during development because it'll be more instinctive to find the codes/functions that are generating the error.

 ---